 Every pair you purchase from the Classic 70s collecion directly helps to plant 5 trees with the NGO "Eden Reforestation Projects".

-This balances our carbon footprint and reforests the planet.
+This collaboration help us to balance our carbon footprint and reforest the planet.

 Madagascar has more than 200,000 species of plants and animals that do not exist anywhere else in the world.

 Currently, more than 90% of Madagascar's original forests have been destroyed, affecting and displacing many species of animals and reducing the land’s natural ability to retain moisture.
 This causes droughts, among other negative environmental phenomena.

 Together with Eden Projects, we are reforesting estuaries of ecologically devastated mangroves in the northwest of the country.

 Mangroves are an essential ecosystem with dense roots that serve as an anchor for the soil and the coast, preventing erosion and creating a barrier between ocean systems and the land.

 One of the main goals that we have with Eden Projects is to reforest and revive the natural habitat of endangered animal species.